+The furnace is a forced-air unit fueled by Propane.
+All furnaces are equipped with a wall thermostat for temperature setting.
 The furnace will not operate properly if your stored personal items block the free flow of air at the registers or the return air to the furnace.
 Storage under cabinets should be done carefully so as to not crush or damage any furnace ducting.